 Who in the name of God would bring a half-eaten eight-ounce jar of Hellmann’s mayonnaise to a public meeting?
 (Tom Wolfe)

 The quintessential club cricket tea image of a steaming tea pot (note, not an urn), home-made scones, jam tarts, sandwiches generously filled with an assortment of egg, tomato, cheese, chutney and ham – all washed down with a proper cup of tea is embedded in cricket folklore.
-But as with much of modern life, for some clubs, the tea interval has become transformed from a delightful half-hour break of rest and merriment into a cricketing dystopia involving a 20-minute binge of comfort food purchased from the local supermarket at best.
+But as with much of modern life, for some clubs, the tea interval has become transformed from a delightful half-hour break of rest and merriment into a cricketing dystopia involving a 20-minute binge of comfort food purchased from the savings shelves of discounting supermarkets.

 Is this desecration of a hallowed tradition really about saving money (an excuse I hear time and again from club officials)?
 Actually, no. There are some clubs who know how to do it right, and by that I am not only talking about the food.
 For me, the ceremony and organisation are equally important.

 So when I am dispatched to a particular club that understands the difference between a Wetherspoons’ gut-wrenching curry and a Michelin Star pub lunch, I eagerly anticipate the assignment, because tea there is an experience to savour.
 After the delicious (and bountiful) rounds of sandwiches, the tea ladies (two or three mums or wives of the players) come round with trays filled with an appealing melange of scones, cakes and buns.
 “A slice of jam sponge umps?
 I made it myself.”
 The frisson is tangible as I hold out my plate: “Well if you made it yourself my dear, it would be impolite to refuse.
 My goodness, that’s a generous slice.”